dnlvarga/dnlvarga.github.io/Web/sqli.md

 ```
 sqlmap -u <target> --union-cols=<number> --level=5 --risk=3 --batch --dbs --tables
 ```
 - `--union-cols=<number>`	manually sets the number of columns to be used in UNION SELECT injections.
+Can be usefule if you can count number of columns in the page output.
 - `--batch`	runs sqlmap in non-interactive mode (auto-answers all prompts).